espocrm/documentation/docs/administration/workflows.md

 * PATCH
 * DELETE

-Payload should be specified in JSON format (even so if *Content type* is other than *application/json*).
-It's possible to use placeholders in the JSON payload.
+Payload can taken from a formula variable (as of v2.15) or specified in a JSON format.

 Additional headers can be specified.